Help is Here!

 There's one rule to remember when solving two-step equations:

 Let's solve this example together.
-Notice how two separate steps are involved in solving this equation!
+Notice how two separate steps are involved in solving this equation.

-We'll look at another example similar to this one.
+Just in case you are still confused, we'll look at another example similar to this one.

 The next two examples will demonstrate how to solve two-step equations when the coefficient is a fraction or when you have a divisor.
 Let's take a look!